 Kingston University offers a specific focus on professional arts and crafts, making it a fantastic destination for students interested in design, illustration, and animation.
 The university also has a thriving community of international students.
 According to the Kingston University website, nearly 22% of their student population are international students from over 140 countries outside of Europe.

 With 8,000 international students, Manchester claims to have one of the most diverse student populations in the UK.
 They offer airport pickup for students and host information sessions in countries around the world, including Brunei, Hong Kong, and Thailand.
 Accommodation is guaranteed for all fee-paying international students.

-Manchester is a lively town in northwest England, and is known for its football team as well as architecture and music scene.
+Manchester is a lively town in northwest England and is known for its football team as well as architecture and music scene.
 Manchester is serviced by buses, rail, and has its own airport.

-4. University College London
+Great for small class sizes: University College London

 Known as ‘London’s Global University,’ UCL is a popular spot with international students.
 It is one of the top universities in the UK and has a top-ten ranking with QS World University Rankings.
 Classes are small, with an average of nine students per teacher.
 Thirty percent of students are international, and courses focus on internationally relevant topics.

 UCL is located smack-dab in London's Bloomsbury, a pretty neighborhood near Regent's Park and the British Museum.
 As an international capital, London is hard to beat – you’ll never run out of things to do.